Hero background

 FAQs

-Rooms are shared between 4 and 8 people, furnished with bunk beds, a fan, and air conditioning.
-Doors can be locked and a safe is available at the main building for valuables.
-Towels are not provided, but bed linen and mosquito nets are included for a comfortable night's sleep.
-Bathrooms are shared, with ambient-temperature showers, in keeping with the simple village lifestyle.
+Rooms are shared, with 4 to 8 people per room, set up with bunk beds, fans and air conditioning.
+Rooms lock, and there's a safety box in the main building for valuables.
+Towels aren't provided, but you'll find bed linen and mosquito nets for a peaceful night.
+Bathrooms are shared, with room-temperature showers, in line with the easygoing village lifestyle.

-Wi-Fi is available in common areas but may be limited or unavailable during bad weather.
-We recommend purchasing an eSIM before departure to stay connected throughout your stay.
-With Airalo, you can buy an international eSIM that activates before you leave, so you're online as soon as you land.
-You can get one easily at this link.
+Wi-Fi is available in the common areas, but it can be patchy or drop in bad weather.
+We'd recommend picking up an eSIM for a steady connection during your stay.
+With Airalo you can buy an international eSIM, activated before you travel, so you're online from the moment you land.
+You can grab one easily here.

-The centre's kitchen prepares three meals a day on weekdays and two on weekends, serving local dishes alongside some Western options.
-Rice, chicken, fish, vegetables, and tropical fruit form the basis of the menus, while breakfast typically includes eggs, bread, pancakes, coffee, or tea.
-Staff can accommodate dietary requirements with advance notice.
+The kitchen serves three meals a day on weekdays and two at the weekend, with local dishes alongside a few Western options.
+Rice, chicken, fish, vegetables and tropical fruit are at the heart of the menu, while breakfast brings eggs, bread, pancakes, coffee or tea.
+The team can adjust meals for specific dietary needs with a bit of notice.

-The accommodation is designed not just as a place to rest, but as a gathering space.
-The common areas, proximity to the sea, and evening activities make this centre the social heart of volunteer life — a place to share meals, stories from the day, and moments of relaxation together.
+The accommodation isn't just a place to sleep; it's where everyone meets up.
+The common areas, the closeness to the sea and the evening activities make this centre the heart of the experience, where you'll share meals, swap stories and unwind together.

 - Bed linen provided

-- Mosquito nets and fans in all rooms
+- Mosquito nets and fans in the rooms

 - Ongoing support from the local team

-The Tigman Village centre is situated in a quiet, welcoming area surrounded by the local community.
-Rooms have lockable doors, a safe is available for valuables, and the local team is always on hand to supervise and offer support.
-We only partner with schools and communities that are experienced in hosting international volunteers and meet established safety standards.
+The centre in Tigman Village is in a quiet, welcoming spot, surrounded by the local community.
+Rooms lock, there's a safety box for valuables, and the local team is always around to keep an eye on things and offer support.
+We only work with project sites and communities that regularly host international volunteers and have well-established standards.

 🔹 24/7 support

-From the moment you arrive at the airport until you depart, you'll be looked after by an experienced local team available in the evenings and at weekends for any need that arises.
-In addition, our HQ team is always on hand via WhatsApp for quick assistance whenever you need it.
+From your arrival at the airport through to departure, you'll be looked after by an experienced local team, available evenings and weekends too.
+Our UK team is also reachable on WhatsApp whenever you need us.

-On your first day you'll take part in an introductory session covering house rules, practical tips, and cultural insights to help you make the most of your experience.
-We'll also give you clear guidance on how to get around, what to avoid, and how to stay safe at all times.
+On your first day you'll join an introduction with house rules, practical advice and cultural pointers.
+We'll also share clear info on getting around, what to avoid and how to keep yourself safe.

-✔ Avoid walking alone at night in isolated areas
+✔ Avoid walking on your own at night in isolated areas

-✔ Move around in groups with other volunteers
+✔ Travel with other volunteers when you can

-💡 Our goal is to provide you with a safe, supported, and welcoming environment where you can live the experience with peace of mind and focus on what truly matters: teaching, sharing, and learning alongside the local community.
+💡 Our aim is to give you a safe, well-supported and welcoming setting, so you can focus on what really matters: spending time, sharing skills and learning alongside the local community.

 🧭 Orientation day